yodhaDevelopers/flipfashion/README.md

 ## How to run this project:

+### Software Requirements
+- RASA only works Python 3.7+
+- If it doesnt work in normal terminals try using an conda environment

 ### Hardware Requirements (Local)

 - CPU: Any new chip with +2.0 GHz of computing capability